Wilfred/wilfred.github.com/_posts/2014-09-15-comparative-macrology.markdown

 scoping is dynamic.
 We don't have the same separation between runtime and compiletime, so we can just call `set` directly.

-{% highlight lisp %}
+{% highlight common-lisp %}
 (define-macro (each-it lst)
     (let ((template (list 'dolist (list 'it lst))))
-      ;; args holds all the arguments we haven't bound in our parameter list (extend template (args))
+      ;; args holds all the arguments that we
+      ;; haven't bound in our parameter list
+      (extend template (args))
       (eval template)))
 {% endhighlight %}